Courses

 Social Media Platforms Blocked in Russia

 Several companies have already faced the full wrath of the problematic regulation of social media use in Russia.
+Russian law requires domestic and foreign companies to store the personal data of Russian citizens on servers hosted in Russia.
+Companies that refuse can face a fine or be blocked.

-For example, LinkedIn was blocked in 2016 because it failed to transfer the processing of Russian citizens’ personal data to Russian territory.
+LinkedIn was blocked in 2016 because it failed to transfer the processing of Russian citizens’ personal data to Russian territory.

 Telegram was blocked by court order in 2018 because it didn’t comply with a provision in the Yarovaya law.
 That provision requires online services that offer encryption services to assist authorities with decoding the encrypted data.